opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. This shows another post with various options set (75% width, no draw title, Portrait aspect ratio)

 == Changelog ==

+= 1.0.1 =
+**Minor updates for plugin extensions**
+* Allow more than one queueable attribute at a time
+* Add additional filter hooks
+* Fixes for resize on block editor

 = 1.0.0 =
 **Updates to this version may require all OSMD blocks to be 'Attempt Recovery'.
 This will not cause any issues and it is fine to recover the blocks.**